 - Employers, life insurers, and some school districts can view some records.

-- Government agencies such as Medicare or the Social Security Administration may have authorization to examine your medical records for purposes of establishing eligibility for certain programs.
+- Government agencies, such as Medicare or the Social Security Administration, may have the authorization to examine your medical records to establish eligibility for certain programs.

 - Your electronic patient records can be released if ordered by a court or by health agencies or law enforcement agencies with a valid subpoena or legal order, and may be required in certain situations.
 In most states, medical records showing treatment for gunshot wounds, for medical treatment related to sexual attacks, and for cases where domestic violence is suspected, must be submitted to the proper authorities.